Legacy: The Creedence Clearwater Revival Years

-Legacy: The Creedence Clearwater Revival Years is the eleventh solo studio album by the American guitarist and singer-songwriter John Fogerty.
+Legacy: The Creedence Clearwater Revival Years is the eleventh solo studio album by American guitarist and singer-songwriter John Fogerty.
 The album consists of re-recordings of music by Fogerty's former band Creedence Clearwater Revival.
 It was released on August 22, 2025, through Concord Records.

 Background and composition

 Legacy: The Creedence Clearwater Revival Years features John Fogerty of American rock band Creedence Clearwater Revival performing the music he wrote for the band.
-Fogerty had previously regained the publishing rights to his music after a lawsuit in 2023.
+Fogerty had previously regained a majority interest in the publishing rights to his Creedence Clearwater Revival songs in 2023, more than fifty years after he had signed them away.
 The album features contributions from his sons, Shane and Tyler Fogerty.
 Other musicians that contributed to the album are Matt Chamberlain, Bob Malone, Bob Glaub and Rob Stone.

 Release and promotion

 Legacy: The Creedence Clearwater Revival Years was released on August 22, 2025.
 According to John Fogerty in an interview with Rolling Stone, Fogerty wanted to jokingly call it "Taylor's Version", a reference to Taylor Swift's rerecorded albums, which are subtitled "Taylor's Version".
 Fogerty announced the album during his 80th birthday concert.